cr0mll/cyberclopaedia/Notes/Reverse Engineering/Binary Formats/ELF/Sections.md

 The section contains data whose contents are solely defined and used by the actual programme.

 ## `SHT_SYMTAB` and `SHT_DYNSYM`
 These sections hold symbol tables.
 A file may contain at most one from each type of symbol table.
 Since `SHT_SYMTAB` is a complete symbol table, it is useful for both link editing and dynamic linking.
 However, its completeness comes with sizeable contents, so an ELF file may also contain an `SHT_DYNSYM` section which stores only symbols for dynamic linking.
+Only the latter may be loaded into memory.

 ## `SHT_STRTAB`
 This section is a string table.
 A file may have multiple string tables for different purposes.